reedlabotz/AfterClass/writing/senior_thesis.md

 * Which best describes you?
 (Highschool Student, Undergraduate Student, Graduate Student, Academic, Professional, Other)
 * Which learning style best describes you?
 (Visual, Auditory, Tactile)
 * What is your area of interest?
 (Agriculture, Anthropology, Archeology, etc.)
-* Tell us a little about yourself, (140 characters remaining)
+* Tell us a little about yourself, (Limited to 140 characters)

 These questions are aimed at deciding if the users have common ground meaning they have similar backgrounds and education levels.